timvanwolfswinkel/vue-test/README.md

 # vue-test

-> This is a Vue.js test project
+> This is a Vue test project for connecting to Contentful API

 ## Build Setup